moskupols/dummy-vcs/README.md

 Some lab written to help some girl at Saint-Petersburg State Uni.

-The lack of code granularity was a prerequisite to mock the girl's codestyle.
+The lack of code granularity and comments all in russian was a prerequisite to mock the girl's codestyle.